John Saladino

-John F. Saladino is an American interior designer, furniture designer, and garden designer, based in New York City.
+John Francis Saladino (July 23, 1939 – July 26, 2025) was an American interior designer, furniture designer and garden designer, based in New York City.

+Background

-He was born in Kansas City, Missouri.
+Saladino was born in Kansas City, Missouri on July 23, 1939.
 He graduated from Notre Dame and the Yale School of Art and Architecture.

+Saladino died at his home in Montecito, California, on July 26, 2025, at the age of 86.

 Career

 After graduation he worked with Italian architect Piero Sartogo in Rome.

 Saladino established the Saladino Group, Inc. in 1972 in New York City.

 His practice has a staff of around 30 and has undertaken office and residential design projects.

 The design studio has completed numerous residential and corporate interior design projects, most of which draw heavily from traditional European influences.
 As well as undertaking interior design projects his practice also designs furniture.

 His designs have appeared in Dunbar, Bloomingdale's, and Baker Furniture.

 Saladino purchased a historic 1920s stone villa and estate grounds, located in Montecito, California, in 2001.
 His restoration project there involved reconstruction, new construction, interior design, and landscape design.
 It was completed in 2004.
 Villa is his well illustrated book about the project.